-Based on the quality of submissions, up to 10 finalists will be chosen and invited to pitch to the judging panel, comprised of industry experts and the program sponsors.
-The panel will select six winning startups to participate in the four-month program.
-Successful applicants will be notified on or about July 14, 2016.
+Based on the quality of submissions, up to 10 finalists were chosen and invited to pitch to the judging panel, comprised of industry experts and the program sponsors.
+The panel selected six winning startups to participate in the four-month program.
+Read more about the winners of the challenge here.

 For complete details on the application process, please read the challenge rules.